 It might have been the weather, at least partly.
-For December, the day had been almost balmy and warm.
+For winter, the day had been almost balmy and warm.
 You know, sweaters instead of heavy coats.
 No mittens in sight.

 “It’s a shame there aren’t more people out today for those girls,” said Sarah McKinley, behind the counter.
 Jasper nodded and paid for his books, then walked out to the truck.
 He stopped and thought for a while, then brought out his violin, rosined the bow, and walked over to the sidewalk next to the girls.